-Ripstop is a popular fabric throughout the textile marketplace.
-From 1.9oz Nylon Ripstop, 1.1oz Calendared Ripstop, and 420D Nylon Ripstop there is a lot of options to find the right one.
-For those who may not be familiar with Ripstop, it’s a type of woven fabric, often made of nylon, which uses a special reinforcing technique to make it tear and ripping resistant.
+Ripstop is a popular fabric in the textile world.
+From 1.9oz Nylon Ripstop, 65/35 Poly/Cotton Ripstop, and 420D Nylon Ripstop there are a lot of options available to find the right fit for your project.
+For those who may not be familiar with ripstop, it’s a type of woven fabric that uses a special reinforcing technique that stops rips from spreading once they begin.
 Hence, the name “ripstop”.
-Get it?!
-During weaving, some reinforcement threads are woven in a crosshatch pattern to give the fabric the appearance it has.

-MMI knows Ripstop.
-So much so we have a whole page dedicated to it.
-We sell both import and domestic and do our best to try to find the kind and color that you are looking for.
-Three of our specialties are the 1.9oz Nylon Ripstop, the 1.1oz Calendared Ripstop, and the 420D Nylon Ripstop, as mentioned above.
-In addition, we are able to get our hands on a lot of different option.
-If you’re interested in starting to use Nylon Ripstop or if you are looking to change up the kind you usually use, feel free to call us so we can get a sample out to you.
-We’d love to discuss the project with you, give your some general info, or answer any of your questions.
-Feel free to email us at firstname.lastname@example.org or call us at 440.899.8050 to get all the details on Ripstop.
+MMI knows ripstop.
+We sell both import and domestic and do our best to try to find the type and color that you are looking for.
+We stock 70D 1.9 oz.
+Ripstop in various colors.
+In addition, we can get our hands on a lot of different options.
+If you’re interested in starting to use ripstop or if you are looking to change up the kind you usually use, feel free to contact us so we can get a sample out to you.
+Questions?
+Give us a call at 440-899-8050.

 To enable comments sign up for a Disqus account and enter your Disqus shortname in the Articulate node settings.